MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## Week 2: Spray and Pray

+* Address comments from staff on your final project.
+* Hold one-on-one job search meeting.
-* Apply to a hundred companies.
+* Start applying to your first hundred companies.
 Start with those in category 3.
-* Hold one-on-one job search meeting.

 **W2D1**

+* Fix bugs on your final project.
 * [Apply to the big tech companies.][fortune500]
 Big companies typically take longer to review applicants.
 * Read about [job search etiquette][job-search-etiquette]
 * Continue pairboarding and attending algorithms lectures.